 Carbon Offsets are a relatively new form of climate activism, allowing both individuals and companies to “reverse” their carbon footprint by funding clean-energy projects and solutions around the world.
 These offsets can be purchased for specific causes of CO2 emissions, like a round-trip international flight, the total emissions caused by a construction project, or carbon offsets for vehicles.

-The proceeds from carbon offsets fund a wide range of clean-energy and carbon sequestration projects.
+The proceeds from carbon offsets, like the Road Trip Carbon Offset, fund a wide range of clean-energy and carbon sequestration projects.
 Some of the most popular, high-impact carbon offset programs include reforestation initiatives and conservation education programs.
 Studies have shown that these offset programs effectively reduce greenhouse gases.

 What are “Car” Carbon Offsets and How are They Different?